JdeRobot/traffic-monitor/README.md

         columns 720
         rows 576

-In addition to this files the traffic monitor needs access to the GUI file **trafficmonitor.glade** and the SVM model file **svm.yml**.
+The above values must be updated to fit the input video geometry.
+This file can be done by using the semi-automated calibration tool provided by the traffic-monitor software.
+For this the user has to enable the **Auto calibration** option and use the calibration dialog
-All these files are located in the cfg directory.
+(View > Show Camera Calibration).
+[Following video](https://www.youtube.com/watch?v=_JoWBaWCNTk) explains the calibration process.

 ### 4 Usage